AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

 Use gRPC to instrument an application by performing the following steps:

-**Note:** You can click [here](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerDotNetDemo.zip) to download the demo project.
-Then, you can perform the steps in the README.md file to run the program.
+**Note:** Download the [demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerDotNetDemo.zip) and run the program as instructed in the README.md file.

 1. Install NuGet packages.